 On Friday 17 May Open House Helsinki opens the doors to Helsinki University’s Swedish School of Social Science (2009) designed by Leiviskä.
 The school is located in the city centre campus in the district of Kruununhaka.
 The same day, three projects sharing a city block in the Vallila district are presented: Vallila Library (1991), Daycare Centre Runo (1991) and Runopuisto terraced house (2004).

 On Saturday 18 May, the architect himself will guide us to the Church of the Good Shepherd in Pakila, to which an extension was completed in 2003 according to Leiviskä’s design.
 Tours are organised also in Sandels Cultural Centre (2007) in Töölö and Kipparintalo flats for disabled youth (2015) in Kalasatama.

 On Sunday 19 May Leiviskä will present the Auroranlinna social housing project (1990) in West Pasila.
 Located on the edge of a cliff between Aurora Hospital area and the railway, the distribution of the mainly small flats creates a framework for a lively and sculpture-like environmental entity.
 The spatial principle has been to provide all flats with a view in at least two directions, one invariably towards the west and the cliffs.

 The tours are free of charge but some may require registration in advance.
 Many of the tours are held in Finnish.
-The entire Open House Helsinki programme may be found here.
+The entire Open House Helsinki programme may be found their website here.

-More information on Leiviskä’s buildings presented at Open House Helsinki may be found at the Finnish Architecture Navigator.
+More information on Leiviskä’s buildings presented at Open House Helsinki may be found at the Finnish Architecture Navigator through this link here.